 The CSG was formed at a time when the “conservation” movement was still in its infancy.
-At that time the CSG was faced with populations of most crocodilian populations being drastically depleted, mainly as a result of indiscriminate hunting for the skin trade.
+At that time the CSG was faced with populations of most crocodilians being drastically depleted, mainly as a result of indiscriminate hunting for the skin trade.
 It was thus not surprising that early efforts focused on stopping those population declines, with “total protection” as the main form of management regime being advocated.
-But by the mid-1980s, when some crocodilian species began to show recovery, it became clear that this strategy was not going to be sufficient to maintain conservation efforts into the future.
+But by the mid-1980s, when some crocodilian species began to show recovery, it became clear that this strategy was insufficient to maintain conservation efforts into the future.
 The concept of conservation through sustainable use was thus adopted by the CSG as cornerstone of its conservation efforts, and continues to this day.

 The CSG has achieved great success with the conservation of the world’s crocodilians, although challenges still remain with some endangered species.
 The secret of the CSG’s success lies with its integration of a diverse group of people into its ranks, including members of the crocodilian skin and fashion industry.

-The first CSG working meeting, held in New York (USA) in March 1971, had 15 participants.
-The third working meeting (Maningrida, Australia) in 1976 had 21 participants.
+The 1st CSG working meeting, held in New York (USA) in March 1971, had 15 participants.
+The 3rd working meeting (Maningrida, Australia) in 1976 had 21 participants.
 Nowadays, the biennial CSG working meetings typically involve the participation of over 200 participants, and with a 4-5 day program, reflecting the depth of activity in crocodilian research, management and conservation around the world.

 Participants of the 1st CSG working meeting (New York, 1971): From left; Tony Pooley (South Africa), Moira Warland (IUCN), Max Downes (PNG), Peter Brazaitis (USA), Claire Hagan (USA), Angus Bellairs (UK), Utai Youngprapakorn (Thailand), Robert Bustard (Australia & UK), Robert Chabreck (USA), Hugh Cott (UK), James Powell (USA), F. Wayne King (USA), Suphachai Yungprapakorn (Thailand), Rene Honegger (Switzerland), Frederico Medem (Colombia).
 Photo credited to New York Zoological Society.